 When attaching the petals, you will want to cut the ends slightly differently so that it lines up with the rattail edge better.
 Glue them on in pairs.

-Lastly, if you wish to add leaves, cut the green ribbon into appropriate shapes.
-I sorted of went for wide circles.
+Lastly, if you wish to add leaves, cut the green organza ribbon into appropriate shapes.
+I sort of went for wide circles.